-3. Reinstall the bent tube assembly and tighten the jam nut.
-See "Torque Specs" module.
+3) Reinstall the bent tube assembly and tighten the jam nut.
+Always reference See "Torque Specs" on page APNDX-19 for correct torque.

-4. Retighten the regulator mount nut.
-See "Torque Specs" module.
+4) Retighten the regulator mount nut.
+See "Torque Specs" on page APNDX-19 for correct torque.

-5. Reinstall the 4 spacers, kidney plates or zinc whisker anodes and screws and torque.
-See "Torque Specs" module.
+5) Reinstall the 4 spacers, kidney plates or zinc whisker anodes and screws and torque.
+See "Torque Specs" on page APNDX-19 for correct torque.

-6. Attach any other components that may have been displaced to aid in this installation.
+6) Attach any other components that may have been displaced to aid in this installation.